k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation-podman.md

 **K2view Software**

-1. The installation presumes you have Internet access, so you can obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
+1. The installation assumes you have Internet access, allowing you to obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
 2. To obtain a Fabric Studio docker image, you need a K2view Nexus account.
 Your K2view representative can arrange this for you.

 **Internet Access is Required**